rushithagudipudi/ML-Based-Crop-Prediction-from-Soil-Statistics/README.md

 ->Collaborated with agricultural experts to validate model predictions and refine algorithms for improved performance

 ->Increased crop yield prediction accuracy by 60%, enabling farmers to make informed planting decisions and improve productivity

+# Technologies Used
+Python: Programming language used for model development, data preprocessing, and web application development.

+Scikit-learn: Machine learning library used for model training, evaluation, and prediction.

+Pandas: Data manipulation library used for data preprocessing and analysis.

+NumPy: Library for numerical computing used for handling arrays and mathematical operations.

+Flask: Web framework used for building the user interface and handling HTTP requests.

+HTML/CSS: Markup and styling languages used for designing the web interface.

+JavaScript: Scripting language used for client-side interactions and enhancing the user interface.

 # Dataset
 https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset